constantin-crailsheim/automl_imbalanced/README.md

 # File and folder structure

 The repo contains the following files and folder:
+- `report`: Folder with report files.
+- `results`: Folder where results, plots and tables are stored.
+Contains results of run used for report.
 - `ImbalancedAutoML.py`: Contains ImbalancedAutoML class, which is the AutoML system used.
-- `configuration.py`: Contains the measure and openml ids
+- `README.md`: Contains instructions about the repo.
-- `benchmark.py`: File to run benchmarks of AutoML system vs. random forest baseline.
+- `benchmark.py`: Contains code to run benchmarks of AutoML system vs. random forest baseline.
+- `configuration.py`: Contains configurations needed in other files.
-- `data.py`: A dataclass for downloading and storing OpenML tasks
+- `data.py`: A dataclass for downloading and storing OpenML tasks.
+- `project_automl_imbalanced.pdf`: Contains instructions about project.
+- `requirements.txt`: Contains all package requirements needed.
 - `utils.py`: Contains McNemar test and method to delete large files from results.
-- `visualisation.py`: Notebook to generate tables and plots used for report.
+- `visualisation.py`: Contains code to generate tables and plots used for report.
-- `requirements.txt`: Contains all package requirements needed.
-- `results`: Folder where results, plots and tables are stored.
-- `report`: Folder with report files.

 # Setup